nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

 #### Kafka

   [Kafka](http://kafka.apache.org/) is a distributed streaming app framework.
+MQueue uses the latest Kafka version 0.11.0.0.

   A MQueue is simply a [topic](http://kafka.apache.org/intro#intro_topics), partitions have the same meaning.